Contact Directory

 Relationships

 You can link contacts to each other to show relationships.
 For example, you might link a caller to their caseworker or a family member.
-This helps your team understand the bigger picture when handling calls.
+This helps your team understand the bigger picture when handling interactions.

 Auto-linking with calls